klemenswiyanto/MobileTugas/temp/ToDo-List-master/README.md

-# (Annoying) To-Do List
+# Gym Companion
-This is a repository for a to-do list application built for Android with Android Studio.
+This is a repository for a gym companion application built for Android with Android Studio.

 ## Overview
 This